 Additional resources to use:

-For more ideas on Moses check out our Moses category, or my “Exodus pinterest board” (it’s in quotes because it covers more than Exodus).
+For more ideas on Moses check out our Moses page, or my “Exodus pinterest board” (it’s in quotes because it covers more than Exodus).
 For more information about this Bible Curriculum head to my Curriculum page.